OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 some form already known to the system, we kept them in their original form.
 This practice facilitates further editing.

-* give the number of patches [JAR: get number from v3.0 when final; `python util/count_patches.py amendments.py` ~= 121,
+* give the number of patches [JAR: get number from v3.0 when final;
+`python util/count_patches.py amendments.py` ~= 121,
 `tail +2 feed/misc/chromista-spreadsheet.csv | wc` = 239,
 `cat amendments/*.json | grep original_label | wc` ~= 106]

+## Assigning identifiers

 The final step is to assign unique, stable identifiers to nodes.